Orpheus (1794 ship): Career

 One report has Batson, Limehouse, building Orpheus in 1798 for Cristall & Co.
 However, EIC records in the British Library simply have Bateson repairing her.

 EIC voyage #2 (1798–1800): Captain John Cristall acquired a letter of marque on 30 July 1798.
 Captain Cristall sailed from Portsmouth on 4 October 1798, bound for Madras and Bengal.
 Orpheus reached the Cape on 14 January 1799, Madras on 9 May, and Coringa on 17 June.
 She arrived at Calcutta on 13 July.
 Homeward bound, she was at Culpee (an anchorage towards Calcutta, and just below Diamond Harbour on 3 October and Saugor on 23 October.
 She reached the Cape on 15 January 1800 and St Helena on 12 February.
 She then arrived at the Downs on 30 May.

 After her return Orpheus sailed as a London-based transport.
 However, she leaves the body of the 1802 Lloyd's Register, and reappears in the supplemental pages with J. Beavens, master, Mill & Co., owner, and sailing between London and Jamaica.
 Lloyd's List reported on 28 January 1803 that Orpheus, Bevans, master, had to put into Bearhaven because of the loss of her maintopsail yard. she had been sailing from Cork to Jamaica at the time.

 The 1809 volume of Lloyd's Register shows the master of Orpheus changing from R. Groves to T. Findlay.
 Captain Thomas Findlay acquired a letter of marque on 19 September 1809.

+In 1813, the British East India Company (EIC) had lost its monopoly on the trade between India and Britain.
+British ships were then free to sail to India or the Indian Ocean under a licence from the EIC.
+Orpheus's owners applied for a licence on 18 October 1814, and received the licence the next day.

 Circa 1817 Mills sold Orpheus to Captain Findlay.
 She is listed in the 1818 volume of Lloyd's Register with T. Findlay as master and owner, and with trade London—Bombay.
 The 1819 Lloyd's Register shows the owner of Orpheus as J. Terrington, and trade London—Bengal.

 In 1819–1820 Orpheus served as a transport in the Royal Navy-EIC expedition against the Joasmi pirates at Ras-al-Khaimah.

 On 5 May 1826 Orpheus, R. Duff, master, Terrington, owner, sailed for New South Wales.
 She was at Rio de Janeiro on 22 June and arrived at Sydney on 16 September.
 She brought some 213 passengers, comprising the men of the three New South Wales Veterans Companies, and their wives and children.